-We would like to Introduce one of our Students who completed our In-House Intermediate Program in November 2015 and is on his way to becoming a Full Time Trader.
+We would like to Introduce one of our Students who completed our In-House Systems Building Program in November 2015 and is on his way to becoming a Full Time Trader.

 Below you will find out more about his journey.

 My trading journey began around 1994.
 I had invested in a few blue chip ASX stocks and was following the late Garry Jones who wrote a weekly column under the name of ‘The Chartist’ in The Age newspaper.
 It was he who introduced me to Technical Analysis or ‘Charting’ in his Monthly Sunday tutorial at the Box Hill Motor Inn.

 I was hooked from my first of many Sundays.
 I listened and watching him demonstrate using a very early version of MetaStock- how a simple moving average crossover was a way to beat the market and provide a pathway to vast wealth.
 Needless to say, after setting myself up with all the necessary computer wizardry, I was to discover that this was only the start of a much longer journey.

 Since then I have attended many workshops and seminars on the subject of trading and in 2008 I completed the Diploma of Share Trading run by Wealth Within Institute, Australia’s first nationally accredited trading course.
 I am a long term member of the Victorian chapter of the ATTA and regularly attend their monthly meetings which I recommend to any aspiring trader.

 Since I opened my first trading account in 1995, I have traded Stocks, Futures, CFD’s and Forex.
 Over this time I have come to realise that the difference between inexperienced traders and the pro’s is consistency.
 Ideally a trading system should be almost mechanical, in that trading opportunities are identified by specific parameters and trades are taken only when those parameters are present.